Homepage look and feel

 In the base-cats format, the row of category tiles is put within a div class="category-list" with divs for faq-cat-panel-container and faq-cat-panel, something like this:

-Most of the Custom CSS to style these is applied to the "faq-cat-panel" div, which handles background, border, text alignment, and more.
+Most of the Custom CSS to style these is applied to the faq-cat-panel div, which handles background, border, text alignment, and more.

 Once you switch to icon-cats, the format changes significantly:

-• The category-list div picks up two extra classes (panels and colx, where x is replaced with the number of columns specified in the merge code)
+• The category-list div picks up two extra classes (panels and colx, where x is replaced with the number of columns specified in the merge code).

-• The panel faq-cat-panel class changes to cat-icon-panel
+• The faq-cat-panel class changes to cat-icon-panel.

-• The div also includes a div for category-icon
+• The div also includes a div for category-icon.

-• The cat-icon-panel gets a title set, which helps with accessibility
+• The cat-icon-panel gets a title set, which helps with accessibility.

 The default styles we use for the icon-cats classes are: